You can send text and email receipts with the SumUp Air card reader, but if you need to print them, you’ll need a compatible receipt printer too.

 How to use the printers with SumUp

-To do this, you go to settings in the SumUp app, then “Printing” where you manually enable printing.
-It then allows you to search for nearby printers to connect to wirelessly.
-When your printer appears, choose it from the list.
+With Bluetooth, for example, you search for nearby printers – through app settings – to connect with wirelessly.
+When the printer appears, choose it from the list.
 You will need to activate Bluetooth and enter a PIN, except for the Star SM-L200 which connects automatically.

 You should then be ready to print invoices and receipts for your customers.
 If using a compatible cash drawer, it is only possible to connect this after you have a receipt printer connected.